-A generous amount of Hungarian Paprika makes this Pork with Paprika, Mushrooms, and Sour Cream flavorful and slightly spicy.
-And this delicious Paprika Pork is really low in carbs; enjoy!
+This Pork with Paprika, Mushrooms, and Sour Cream is flavorful and slightly spicy, with a generous amount of Hungarian paprika!
+And this delicious Paprika Pork is low in carbs and gluten-free; enjoy!

 PIN the Paprika Pork recipe to try it later!